Rare Disease Day 2024: The Vital Role of ERNs

 Rare and complex urology refers to a subspecialty within urology dealing with diagnosing and managing uncommon, intricate, or challenging conditions affecting the urinary system and reproductive organs.
 These conditions may include congenital anomalies, reconstructive procedures, tumours, and other complicated cases necessitating specialised expertise and advanced surgical techniques.

-As noted earlier, the EU considers a condition rare when it affects fewer than 1 in 2,000 people (<0.05%), but in the case of some urogenital conditions, the prevalence rate is significantly lower; for example, female urethral diverticulum, a localised outpouching of the urethra into the anterior vaginal wall, has an estimated annual incidence of 17.9 per 1,000,000 (0.02%) per year.
+As noted earlier, the EU considers a condition rare when it affects fewer than 1 in 2,000 people (<0.05%), but in the case of some uro-recto-genital conditions, the prevalence rate is significantly lower; for example, female urethral diverticulum, a localised outpouching of the urethra into the anterior vaginal wall, has an estimated annual incidence of 17.9 per 1,000,000 (0.02%) per year.

 Societal Challenges: